Disadvantages of Cloud:

 - Unexpected initial migration problems – Your apps must be recoded to work in a virtualized environment.
 Your data must be reformatted to sync with the SaaS provider formats.
 Although the costs of starting your move to the cloud may look cheap in the beginning, associated costs can bring that cost right back up.

 - Loss of “That Human Touch” – When you have an IT-team, they get to know your needs and anticipate them.
-There are specific software and hardware requirements that are unique, or at least specialized, to your company.
+There are specific software and hardware requirements that are unique to your company or at least specialized.
 Having an outsourced solution could lead to you losing the competitive advantage that is your IT team.

 - ROI may turn out to be a dud – While every company is different, many businesses are finding out that the long-term costs of a cloud solution are about the same as purchasing new servers.
 You have to do the math before moving to the cloud to see if it’s the right move for you.

 - Reliance on an Internet connection – If your business is in the cloud, but you can’t access the cloud, you’re in a lot of trouble.
 Any problem with your in-house system affects cloud systems as well.
 Any problem with the cloud provider’s servers instantly becomes your problem as well.

 - You may be taking money away from local businesses – By definition, the cloud exists in no one location, although the primary data centers are usually in one place.
 By the same token, most every cloud service offers 24×7 support, but to do that, many cloud providers hire workers outside the US.
 If you want to support local businesses and promote local talent, perhaps it’s best if you stay out of the cloud.

 Infrastructure-as-a-Service (IaaS) has the business model of an ongoing expense, rather than the big capital investment required by buying a server.
 IaaS usage is metered and priced on the number of units consumed or times used.
 As you can see, there is more to consider than price alone.